Iran frees Princeton grad student for US-held scientist

-TEHRAN, Iran -- The U.S. and Iran has conducted a prisoner exchange.

-The trade Saturday involves detained Princeton graduate student Xiyue Wang and Iranian scientist Massoud Soleimani.
+The trade Saturday involves Chinese-American Princeton University graduate student Xiyue Wang and Iranian scientist Massoud Soleimani.

+"Princeton University can confirm the release of its graduate student, Xiyue Wang, from Iran.
+We are working with his family and the U.S. government to ensure his safe and speedy return to the United States," the university posted on Twitter.

+Princeton University can confirm the release of its graduate student, Xiyue Wang, from Iran.
+We are working with his family and the U.S. government to ensure his safe and speedy return to the United States.
+Fuller statement coming shortly. pic.twitter.com/QhUd1nY8uY— Princeton University (@Princeton) December 7, 2019

 President Trump acknowledged Wang was free in a statement from the White House, saying he "is returning to the United States."